Skip to the main content.

 Spam and Phishing Widespread

-Spam via short code texts was incredibly difficult to slow down.
-As thousands of businesses could share one short code, it was difficult for spammers to be tracked down.
-As texting became the most effective messaging channel, short codes became a go-to method for spam and phishing attacks.
+Spam sent via short code texts can be incredibly difficult to stop.
+That’s because thousands of businesses can share a single short code—making it nearly impossible to pinpoint who is and isn’t spamming.
+As texting has grown over the years to become the world’s most utilized messaging channel, short codes have become the primary method of spam and phishing attacks.

 Bad Customer Experiences

-Mobile carriers had already begun to stop the sharing of short codes.
-They promoted 10DLC numbers as now being the best communication solution for businesses, trying to bridge the gap between the world of short code SMS (still used for marketing) and using 10DLC to build trust with recipients who want to receive important messages like job openings, weather alerts, appointment reminders, and messages from their religious organizations.
+Mobile carriers have already tapered down the sharing of short codes.
+Now, they promote 10DLC as the top communication solution for businesses that bridges the gap between short code SMS (which is still prevalent in text message marketing) and user trust.
+10DLC is the perfect channel for recipients who care for branded, non-marketing messages like job openings, weather alerts, appointment reminders, and information from their religious organizations.

 Hold Spammers Accountable